Zain Khan Durrani

 Zain Khan Durrani is an Indian actor and poet, known for Mukhbir - The Story of a Spy, Bell Bottom, and Kuchh Bheege Alfaaz.

 Early life and education

-Durrani was born in the Bagh e Mehtab suburb of Srinagar, Jammu and Kashmir, India into a Kashmiri family.
+Durrani was born in Srinagar, Jammu and Kashmir, India into family of Pashtun origin.
 He studied at Burn Hall School, and Delhi Public School and graduated from Zakir Hussain College, Delhi University.
 He did stage acting in school, and has written poetry.

 Career

 Zain was seen in the acclaimed 2022 series Mukhbir - The Story of a Spy, where he played the lead as Harfan Bukhari.
 The series was very well received by the critics and audience alike.
 In 2017, Durrani worked the clapperboard for the film Shab.
 In 2018 Zain debuted to acquire a cult fan-base with his lead role as Alfaaz in the movie Kuchh Bheege Alfaaz.

 Zain was a radio jockey on the programme Lamhey with Zain on Big 92.7 FM.
 In 2020 he played Lateef in Vidhu Vinod Chopra's film Shikara.
 He also played the role of hijacker Daljeet Singh Dodi in the 2021 film Bell Bottom.